OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 The user is not signed into Office.
 Your code should recall the `getAccessTokenAsync` method and pass the option `forceAddAccount: true` in the [options](/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) parameter.
 But don't do this more than once.
 The user may have decided not to sign-in.

-This error is never seen in Office Online.
-If the user's cookie expires, Office Online returns error 13006.
+This error is never seen in Office web client.
+If the user's cookie expires, Office returns error 13006.

 ### 13002